Crown gold coins

 Former currency of Austria

-At the time of the currency reform in 1892, a gold currency was introduced in Austria for the first time.
-The unit of account of the new currency was gold, although the crown coin was initially made of silver.
+A gold currency was introduced in Austria for the first time for the currency reform in 1892.
+The unit of account for the new currency was gold, although the crown coin was initially made of silver.

-Re-stampings of the crown as bullion coins
+Crown restrikes as bullion coins

-The mint "Austrian Mint" has produced replicas of the crown - so-called "trade gold coins" - which are issued for a small premium on the current gold price and are ideal as gold investment coins.
+TheAustrianMint has produced restrikes of the crown - so-called "commercial gold coins" - which are issued for a small premium on the current gold price and are ideal as gold investment coins.

-The 10-crown piece was minted from 1912 - 1992, the 20-crown coin until 1989, and the 100-crown specimen until 1988, with the latter indicating 1915 as the year of minting.
+The 10-crown piece was minted from 1912 to 1992, the 20-crown coin until 1989 and the 100-crown piece until 1988, with 1915 given as the year of issue for the latter.

-Edition strength of the restrikes
+Edition size of the restrikes

-The mintage of the individual coins varied greatly from year to year: while the 10 kroner coin reached a peak in 1967 with 277,347 pieces, only 102 were put on the market in 1984.
-After only six 20 kroner coins were produced in 1954, the figure was 364,730 14 years later.
+The mintage of the individual coins varied greatly from year to year: while the 10 crown coin reached a peak in 1967 with 277,347 pieces, only 102 were issued in 1984.
+After just six 20 crown coins were produced in 1954, 364,730 were issued 14 years later.

-Buy Austrian Crowns
+Buy Austrian kroner

-You want to sell crowns?
+Do you want to sell crowns?